schireson/pytest-mock-resources/README.md

-#### Patch for Psycopg2.connect()
+#### Support Redshift's COPY and UNLOAD in Psycopg2 Connections

+**Redshift COPY and UNLOAD statements are SUPPORTED OUT OF THE BOX on the redshift engine that is yielded from each redshift fixture.**

-Consider the following module that uses `psycopg2.connect` method to create a cursor and then use that cursor to run a `COPY` command:
+Consider the following module that uses the `psycopg2.connect` function to create a connection and then uses a cursor to run a `COPY` command:

 ```python
 # src/app.py